StochasticBiology/hypertraps-ct/README.md

 The fundamental data element that goes into HyperTraPS is an observed transition from a "before" state to an "after" state.
 In the case of cross-sectional data, the "before" state is assumed to be the state of all zeroes (0000...), corresponding to a state which has not acquired any features.
 For longitudinal and/or phylogenetic observations, "before" and "after" states must be specified.

-In R, the `HyperTraPS` function requires at least a matrix describing "after" states -- this is the required first argument.
+HyperTraPS requires at least a matrix describing "after" states -- this is a required argument.
+In R, it is passed as a matrix; at the command line, it is passed as a file.

 If a matrix supplying "before" states is absent, the data are assumed to be cross-sectional.
 For example, the matrix

 `0 0 1`
 `0 1 1`

 would reflect cross-sectional observations of states 001 and 011, implicitly corresponding to transitions 000->001 and 000->011.

-A matrix of "before" states may be specified via `initialstates_arg`, for example,
+A matrix of "before" states may be specified as a matrix in R or a file at the command line, using `initialstates`.
+For example, including the initial states

 `0 0 1`
 `0 0 1`

-which would now reflect the transitions 001->001 (i.e. remaining in state 001) and 001->011.
+with the above observations would now reflect the transitions 001->001 (i.e. remaining in state 001) and 001->011.

-At the command-line, a single file containing a matrix of observations must be provided.
-There are two options.
-First, if data are cross-sectional, the file should contain just the set of "after" states, and the `--crosssectional` flag should be used.
-Second, if data are in the form of transitions, the matrix should contain the "before" states as *odd* rows (starting from row 1) and the "after" states as *even* rows.
+For compatibility with older studies, a different input format is possible at the command-line.
+When a single file containing a matrix of observations is provided, it is by default assumed that this gives cross-sectional observations.
+But the `--transitionformat` flag can be used to interpret this matrix as paired "before" and "after" observations.
+Now, the matrix should contain the "before" states as *odd* rows (starting from row 1) and the "after" states as *even* rows.

 For example,

 `0 0 1`
 `0 1 1`

-*without* the `--crosssectional` flag would be interpreted as a transition 001->011 (odd row -> even row). *With* the `--crosssectional` flag this would be interpreted as two independent observations, corresponding (as in the R case) to transitions 000->001 and 000->011.
+with the `--transitionformat` flag would be interpreted as a transition 001->011 (odd row -> even row).
+Without the `--transitionformat` flag this would be interpreted as two independent observations, corresponding (as in the R case) to transitions 000->001 and 000->011.

 The digit 2 can be used to reflect uncertainty in a state.
 For example,